When Can I Take A Pregnancy Test and Get a Positive Result?

 - Date of implantation

-- hCG levels in either the bloodstream or urine
+- hCG levels in your urine

 - Pregnancy test sensitivity